liuyubobobo/Play-Advent-of-Code/readme.md

-## This is my solutions to Advert of Code
+## This is my solutions to Advent of Code

-I will put my solutions to [Advert of Code](http://adventofcode.com/) in this repo.
+I will put my solutions to [Advent of Code](http://adventofcode.com/) in this repo.
 Every problem will be solved in C++; part of the problems will be solved in Java and Python or other languages also.
 I will try my best to support more language in the future :)

 Please feel free to contact me if you have any problems with this repo:)